Alternating Bodyweight Lunges

 Related exercises to discover

 Alternating bodyweight lunges is a gym work out exercise that targets quadriceps and also involves calves and glutes & hip flexors.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Barbell box squats, explosive jumping alternating lunges and dumbbell squats are related exercise that target the same muscle groups as alternating bodyweight lunges.
+Cardio – recumbent bike, trx reverse lunges / lunges and tuck jumps are related exercise that target the same muscle groups as alternating bodyweight lunges.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.